WATCH: 11 Underappreciated World-Changing Women

 Born into slavery in Swartekill, New York, Sojourner Truth escaped to freedom with her infant daughter in 1826.
 Six feet tall, with a powerful voice and driven by deep religious conviction, Truth was an ardent abolitionist and women’s rights activist.
 Among many of Truth’s legacies, the tone and substance of her language looms large.
 She stumped the country speaking on emancipation, politicians, political action, racism, women’s rights and segregation.

-8. Jeannette Rankin: Breaking Down Barriers Before Women Could Even Vote
+8. Jeannette Rankin: Broke Barriers Before Women Could Vote

 The first woman elected to Congress in 1916, Jeannette Rankin didn’t always know she wanted to be in politics.
 Her political interest began when she returned to school in 1910 at the University of Washington in Seattle, and joined the state suffrage organization.
 Over the next four years, she spoke and lobbied for women’s suffrage.